 BETNOVATE ointment is preservative free.

-BETNOVATE cream, ointment and scalp application does not contain any colouring agents, lanolin or parabens.
+BETNOVATE cream and ointment do not contain any colouring agents, lanolin or parabens.

 You are under optimum weight for your height.
 Being underweight can carry health risks for both men and women.
 Check with your doctor or dietitian to find out if your current weight is healthy for you.